Earth Skills Teaching Apprenticeship

 Kim & Chris Chisholm will guide you through this experience alongside veteran faculty and staff as you gain wilderness skills in a fast-paced, outdoor setting.
 In one summer, you’ll become a professional outdoor educator with skills of backcountry leadership, risk management, and adventure program development – on top of all the in-depth earth skills we teach.
 Our goal is to ensure that by the end of the summer, you will have the most professional, practical, intellectual as well as hands-on outdoor educational training available, with a specialized skill-set necessary to work anywhere in the field of outdoor education.

-Apply asap with January 1 decision deadline.
-Preference given for 1) those with a passion for teaching earth skills and want to return to teach camps with us on salary in future summers, and 2) those who are simultaneously interested in our supplemental Blue Skye Farm Internship program for a 100% immersive summer experience:
+Applications are due February 20th with preference is given for those with a passion for teaching earth skills and want to return to teach camps with us in future summers, with additional consideration for those who live or attend college in the Pacific Northwest.

 Pilot Year 2000 Apprentice Nikki van Schyndel was a contestant on the 2019 Alone Season 6, and returned on camera in future seasons to conduct exit interviews with contestants.